Skip to main content

-Chin surgery, which includes augmentation with implants and genioplasty, is a surgical procedure that modifies the shape or size of the chin.
-Depending on the patient’s facial structure and surgical goals, the procedure may involve the use of implants to increase projection, reduction of bone for a smaller appearance, or repositioning of the chin bone (genioplasty) to improve alignment with the jaw and other facial features.
+Chin surgery, which includes augmentation with implants and genioplasty, are surgical procedures that modify the shape or size of the chin.
+Depending on the patient’s facial structure and surgical goals, the procedure may involve the use of implants to increase projection, reduction of bone for a smaller appearance, or repositioning of the chin bone (genioplasty) to address the face in profile.

-This procedure is performed for both aesthetic and functional reasons.
+These procedures are performed for both aesthetic and functional reasons.
 Some individuals may require chin surgery to address structural concerns, such as facial asymmetry.
-Others may wish to adjust the chin to better suit the overall proportions and balance of the face particularly in side profile.
-Each procedure is tailored to the individual’s anatomy with computer simulation or planning and to help ensure safe and effective results.
+Others may wish to adjust the chin to address the overall proportions and balance of the face particularly in side profile.
+Each procedure is specific to the individual’s anatomy and planned with computer simulation or CT virtual surgical for predictable results.

 Who May Consider Chin Surgery

-Chin surgery may be considered by individuals whose chin is underdeveloped, prominent, or asymmetrical compared with other facial features.
-Overall though, patients are generally interested in achieving better facial balance.
+Chin surgery may be considered by individuals who have a chin is that is underdeveloped, prominent, or asymmetrical compared with other facial features.
+Overall though, the goal is generally to address facial balance.

 The Consultation Process